 I’m a professional financial investigative journalist who has written for the Greenwich Time, Hearst CT Newspapers, Forbes Magazine, Fortune.com, The Atlantic.com, New York Magazine, New York Post, Trader Monthly, Housingwire, ML-Implode, The Business Insider, Long Island Business News, Dealbreaker, New York Observer, Bitcoin Magazine, DealFlow Media and more.
 I am currently a reporter for Market Nexus Media who publishes a financial trade publication called Growth Capital Investor.

 I earned my breaking/investigative news chops reporting during the financial crisis in 2008 for the Sunday edition of the New York Post.
-I was one of the first to report on the missteps at IndyMac that lead to a U.S. GAO (Government Accountability Office) report clearing Senator Schumer on any blame for the run on IndyMac.
+I was one of the first to report on the missteps at IndyMac that lead to government investigations and lawsuits against the banks founders.
 Caught hedge funds like Carrington Capital abusing investors without disclosing conflicts of interest with senior RMBS bond holders; they were sued by Wilbur Ross for Civil RICO.
-I’ve called out Wells Fargo for manipulating earnings with paper accounting gains.
-I exposed Bear Stearns misleading rating agencies on the quality of the loans in their mortgage-backed securities, which led to an accounting fraud lawsuit against JP Morgan and an SEC settlement.
-Since 2010 multiple Wall Street firms that my reporting warned about have been [JP Morgan, SpongeTech, Security Savings Bank, Palm Beach Capital Management, New Stream Capital, NIR Group, Bear Stearns RMBS Traders, Mike Perry IndyMac CEO] investigated or charged for financial violations by the FBI/SEC/State AG or shut down by bank regulators.
+I exposed Bear Stearns misleading their own investors and monoline insurers on the quality of the loans in their mortgage-backed securities, which led to a fraud lawsuit against JP Morgan/Bear Stearn and the $13 billion settlement with the DOJ in 2013.
+Since 2010 multiple Wall Street firms, that my reporting warned about first, have been [JP Morgan, SpongeTech, Security Savings Bank, Palm Beach Capital Management, New Stream Capital, NIR Group/Cory Ribotsky, Bear Stearns RMBS Traders, Mike Perry IndyMac CEO, Greg Imbruce ASYM Capital] investigated or charged for financial violations by the FBI/SEC/State AG or shut down by bank regulators.

 The Huffington Post named me the number three most dangerous financial journalist for being willing to challenge the establishment and inform readers best.
 I’m working on trade-marking “Smashmouth Journalism” !